ENCCS/performance-programming/content/architecture.rst

 .. admonition:: Dependencies

-   Dependencies constrain the order a set of operations can be be execuetd in by requiring that one operation be executed after (or in some cases not before) another.
+   Dependencies constrain the order a set of operations can be executed in by requiring that one operation be executed after (or in some cases not before) another.
 There are three main kinds of dependencies that are related to data: